daviebadger/notes/yaml/yaml.rst

 Use a timestamp:

-* date:
+* ISO date:

   .. code:: yaml

      2020-02-20

-* iso datetime:
+* ISO datetime:

   .. code:: yaml

      2020-02-20T00:00:00

-* iso datetime with a time zone:
+* ISO datetime with a time zone:

   .. code:: yaml